2024

 Released Spring 2020

-Eight bottlings were created from the 2018 vintage: Willamette Valley, Durant Vineyard, Seven Springs Vineyard, Eyrie Vineyard, Volcanic, Marine Pink Label and Memorie I. The 2018 vintage was very dry, and warm.
-The wines were precocious, showing well early.
-Willamette Valley is drinking well now, vibrant, chalky and fresh.
-Drink anytime through 2025.
-Seven Springs Vineyard is starting to soften and show creamy nuttiness.
-Drink in 2023 or 2024.
-Durant Vineyard is the best in the cellar.
+Eight bottlings were created from the 2018 vintage: Willamette Valley, Durant Vineyard, Seven Springs Vineyard, Eyrie Vineyard, Volcanic, Marine, Pink Label and Memorie I. The 2018 vintage was very dry, and warm.
+The wines were precocious, showing well early, there is very little reductive power to the 2018 vintage, perhaps I could’ve picked a few days earlier or pressed the musts harder but the pH rose rather quickly in the press.
+Willamette Valley is drinking well, vibrant, chalky and fresh.
+Drink anytime through 2026.
+Seven Springs Vineyard started to soften in 2022 and shows much more creamy nuttiness than I’d like.
+I think it is best to drink this bottling sooner rather than later.
+On the other hand, Durant Vineyard is still quite tight and has plenty of time to evolve in the cellar.
 Shy and delicately flinty, it blossoms with air.
 Drink anytime through 2026 or 2027.
 Eyrie Vineyard is bright for how deep, rich and textural it is.
 Drinking quite well already, drink through 2025 or 2026.
 Volcanic is rocky, mineral, a whisper flinty, it opens with air.
 Drink anytime, through 2028.
 Marine is bright and fresh with some curves.
-Drink in 2023 or 2024.
+Drink now.
 Pink Label’s pure rocky minerals cut with strawberries and cream.
 One puncheon topped with Pinot lees.
-Drink anytime through 2024.
+Drink anytime through 2026.
 Memorie I is the first bottling from a solera of every wine I’ve ever made 2014-2018.
 It has been aged for you.
 Drink Memorie I anytime.

-Drink Seven Springs and Marine now.
-Drink Pink Label, Willamette Valley, and Eyrie over next few years.
+Drink Memorie I, Seven Springs, Marine, Pink Label, Willamette Valley, and Eyrie over next few years.
 Drink or hold Durant and Volcanic.
-The 2018’s are best to enjoy on the younger side, and will begin to express much softer and rounder as you cellar them.
-I encourage enjoying the wines now.
+The 2018’s are best to enjoy on the younger side, and are already softer and rounder five after bottling.
+I don’t see the 2018’s as great candidates for extended cellaring.

 2017